1federico1/superset/docs/installation.rst

 If you are running superset behind a load balancer or reverse proxy (e.g. NGINX or ELB on AWS), you may need to utilise a healthcheck endpoint so that your load balancer knows if your superset instance is running.
-This is provided at ``/health`` which will return a 200 response containing "OK" if the the webserver is running.
+This is provided at ``/health`` which will return a 200 response containing "OK" if the webserver is running.

 If the load balancer is inserting X-Forwarded-For/X-Forwarded-Proto headers, you should set `ENABLE_PROXY_FIX = True` in the superset config file to extract and use